-If a Complainant issues a formal complaint, or if a determination is made to pursue a formal resolution in accordance with the Title IX Evaluation Panel procedures outlined above, the University will initiate a prompt, thorough, fair, and impartial investigation and resolution process.
-Reports will be investigated and managed by professional staff, Title IX Decision Panel members, or University Conduct Board members who have been trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+If a determination is made to pursue a formal resolution, the University will initiate a prompt, thorough, fair, and impartial investigation and resolution process.
+Complaints will be investigated and managed by internal or external investigators who have been trained on issues related to sexual harassment, gender-based discrimination or harassment, sexual misconduct, sexual assault, dating violence, domestic violence, stalking, and victimization, and on how to conduct an investigation and decision-making process that affords both the Complainant and Respondent a full and fair opportunity to be heard, to submit information and other evidence, and to identify witnesses.